tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     use it with a mac
   - and there is the Wifi version

-- **TODO** its simple and runs fast; suitable for scenarios where the details of tranmissisons don't matter/the emphasis is not on that, for example, routing
+.. - **TODO** its simple and runs fast; suitable for scenarios where the details of tranmissisons don't matter/the emphasis is not on that, for example, routing

+**V1** The unit disk model is simple and fast.
+It is suitable scenarios where the physical layer details are not important for the simulation, such as examining routing protocols.

+**V2** The unit disk model is simple and fast.
+The drawback is that it's not very realistic, but it is suitable scenarios where the physical layer details are not important for the simulation, such as examining routing protocols.

+**V3** The unit disk model uses a simple physical layer abstraction and it's fast.
+It is suitable scenarios where the physical layer details are not important for the simulation, such as examining routing protocols.

 .. - there are actually, there are radios, which contain the transmitters and receivers and there is the radio medium...need to use compatible...some examples